Are you concerned that your child has trouble paying attention to you when you’re talking?

 2. Literacy Skills

-Writing is also often affected because it is a complex process that requires several skills to work together at the same time.
+Writing is often affected because it’s a complex process that requires several skills to work together at the same time

 3. Speech Sound Skills